godfrey0/resume-1/README.md

 -

 MOTTO
-- I read Hermeneutics and advised by Professor Bernard L Ramm.
-Over a bottle of coke, he shared in private that life begins at 72!
+- I read Hermeneutics with Professor Bernard L Ramm.
+While over a bottle of coke, he shared in private that life begins at 72!
 -

 PERSONAL PROJECT